alex-o98/webcam-security/README.md

 face_recon.py works by detecting movement or face in a camera.
 If any movement has been registered, it saves a 15 seconds recording of a file from the last movement appearance and sends it to a remote server to have a back up of the recording (and also to have remote access to the file).
 If a movement has been registered and meanwhile (before saving the recording) a known face has been detected, it forgets about the "15 seconds" rule for 60 seconds, so it won't save the recording.

-# Known issues / Things to be changed
+# Known issues / Things to be changed before running

+Download the model from [here](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit) and extract everything into the folder models.

 The "TO CHANGE" has to be changed acordignly in order to connect to the FTP server.